The Dark Side of Dubai (Is it Worth Visiting?)

 Dubai is well-known for its numerous, vast, multi-storey shopping malls.
 If you’re a shopaholic, the malls would be a suitable experience.

-For me, it wasn’t my cup of tea of course – as these malls are packed with the same Westernised stores you’d find in any metropolitan city.
-Starbucks, McDonalds, various global fashion outlets and household names everywhere, as well as numerous gold & jewellery outlets.
+For me, it wasn’t my cup of tea of course – as these malls are packed with the same Westernized stores you’d find in any metropolitan city.
+Starbucks, McDonalds, various global fashion outlets and household names everywhere, as well as an endless number of gold & jewelry outlets.
 The Dubai Shopping Mall is the world’s largest mall – spanning over 12 million square feet.

 I suppose one positive I found from this, was that I could park our rental car at the car park all day for free, at the Marina Promenade, and at the Dubai Mall for our visit to the Burj Khalifa.